Human-like Object Grouping in Self-supervised Vision Transformers

 \section{Acknowledgements}

 Research reported in this publication was supported in part by the National Institute of Neurological Disorders and Stroke of the National Institutes of Health under award numbers 1RF1NS128897 and 4R01NS128897.
 This work was also supported by Hankuk University of Foreign Studies Research Fund to SA.
-Further support was provided by the National Research Foundation, Singapore under its NRFF award NRF-NRFF15-2023-0001 and MZ's Startup Grant from Nanyang Technological University, Singapore.
+The contribution of M.Z. was supported by the National Research Foundation, Singapore under its NRFF award NRF-NRFF15-2023-0001 and a Startup Grant from Nanyang Technological University, Singapore.
 Additionally, we would like to thank the National Science Foundation for supporting this work through awards 2123920 and 2444540, and the National Institutes of Health through their award R01EY030669, to GZ.
 The content is solely the responsibility of the authors and does not necessarily reflect the views of the funding agencies.